PrernaVashisht999/Job-Aggregation-ETL-Pipeline-PySpark-Databricks/README.md

 ## Project Overview

 Built an end-to-end ETL pipeline in Databricks to ingest and process 100+ job listings from SerpApi using PySpark.
-The project follows a 3-layer Medallion Architecture to transform raw API data into structured datasets for hiring role, company, and location insights.
+The project follows a 3-layer Medallion Architecture to transform raw API data into structured datasets for hiring roles, companies, and location insights.

 ## Architecture Diagram